-- Bioavailability: If performance and recovery is your goal, then you’ll want to pick a supplement with a full amino acid profile, which is required for protein synthesis.
+- Bioavailability: If performance and recovery are your goals, then you’ll want to pick a supplement with a full amino acid profile, which is required for protein synthesis.
 This is especially important when choosing vegan proteins, as most plant isolates have incomplete amino acid profiles.
 To get around this issue, plant-based eaters should consider combining proteins with different amino acid profiles to get a full spectrum.

 - Ingredient quality: Just like all food and supplements, sourcing is key.
 Look for protein powders with pure, clean ingredients without added fillers, binders, and sugars.
-When choosing animal protein, look for organic or grass-fed sources to avoid the added hormones and antibiotics that tend to be used with conventionally-raised animals.
+When choosing animal protein, look for grass-fed sources that skip the added hormones and antibiotics.

 - Intolerances and allergens: Food intolerances or allergies are another factor to consider when choosing a protein powder.
 Some individuals are sensitive to dairy, grains, nuts, eggs, or other proteins, which can affect what supplemental protein is best.

-With those qualities in mind, you’re about to learn about the most popular protein supplements so you can decide which one is best for your body.
+With those qualities in mind, you’re about to learn about the most popular, healthy protein supplements on the market—so you can decide which one is best for your unique body.

 Essential Amino Acids (EAAs)

-While whey, casein, gelatin, collagen, pea protein and rice protein contain some or all of these amino acids, EAA supplements are an easier and more effective way to experience the many benefits of protein, as they are one of the most potent, bioavailable protein sources.
-High-quality EAAs are absorbed by the body in a matter of minutes, compared to the several hours it can take to metabolize proteins from these whole-foods sources.
+High-quality EAA supplements are absorbed by the body in a matter of minutes, compared to the several hours it can take to metabolize proteins from other whole-foods sources.

 P.S.
 If you’re surprised we didn’t list BCAAs as a healthy protein source, check out our article on EAAs vs. BCAAs to learn why.